Transformed Fr\'echet Means for Robust Estimation in Hadamard Spaces: Preliminaries

 \subsection{Variance Inequality}

 The second central ingredient for the main proofs in this article is a variance inequality, which is discussed in detail in \cite{varinequ}.
-Transformed Fréchet means are defined by minimizing the objective function $q \mapsto \Eof{\tran(\ol Yq)}$.
-Variance inequalities relate differences in the value of the objective function to the distance between its arguments. \begin{proposition}[{\cite[Theorem 5.4]{varinequ}}] Let $q\in\mc Q \setminus \{m\}$.
-Then
+Transformed Fr\'echet means are defined by minimizing the objective function $q \mapsto \Eof{\tran(\ol Yq)}$.
+Variance inequalities relate differences in the value of the objective function to the distance between its arguments. \begin{proposition} Define